 I am travelling with my family so we had a king-size bedroom and a twin bedroom each with a room space of 40sqm.
 Both rooms had amazing views of Victoria Harbour.
 For me, there is no better way than to lie in bed or sip on endless amounts of Nespresso coffee overlooking this city.
 Hong Kong is famous in the evening for their light shows.
 And having buildings in front of me at night, with the latest marketing messages, beaming at me is not common, to experience around the world.

 I think it’s one of the coolest adverts strategies in Hong Kong and one day I do dream seeing my own company logo there too.

 My favourite feature in the Harbour View room is the bath.
 The open bath concept allows me to see the city skyline and harbour whilst soaking.
 The hidden mirror toilet is a clever use of space and the dedicated rain shower is lovely too.
 The wardrobes are large and come with plenty of space to store my clothes which allows me to keep the room space tidy and clean.
-The beverages and bar section is spacious and the cups and teaspoons are of a very high quality, these little attention to details make my stay special.
+The beverages and bar section is spacious and the cups and teaspoons are of very high quality, this little attention to details make my stay special.

 The Grand Hyatt is interconnected with the Hong Kong Convention and Exhibition Centre (HKCEC) and it’s only 40 minutes from Hong Kong International Airport, so this makes it an excellent business hotel.
-The hotel overall has a fantastic atmosphere and ironically there are many families staying here too, this is understandable with the huge resort style swimming pool area.
+The hotel overall has a fantastic atmosphere and ironically there are many families staying here too, this is understandable with the huge resort-style swimming pool area.
 The spacious and recently refurbished rooms are of top quality to match the views of the harbour.
 The staff are very attentive and friendly, I highly recommend staying here.

 - Room reviewed: Harbour View Room